Ted Jordan

 In the mid-1960s, Ted left Jordan-Watts to start his own consultancy, working on a diverse range of projects.
 One collaboration was with John Wright (later of IMF Loudspeakers) of the Audio & Design company, to develop a full-range titanium cone drive unit, which later went on to be marketed by Keesonic, QED and Keith Monks.

-A range of Jordan loudspeaker drive units followed, including bass units and the JX92, Ted’s famous full-range driver.
-They appeared in commercial speaker systems from Elite Townshend, Electrofluidics in the UK, Sequerra in the USA, Credo in Switzerland and a revitalised Jordan-Watts company.
-Ted developed a novel class A/B power amplifier and matching preamp, second-hand examples of which are highly sought after today.
+A range of Jordan loudspeaker drive units followed, including the JX125 and JX150 bass units and the JX92, Ted’s famous full-range driver.
+These drivers appeared in many high-end loudspeaker systems, including those from Elite Townshend, Electrofluidics in the UK, Sequerra in the USA, Credo in Switzerland and a revitalised Jordan-Watts company.
+Around this time, Ted developed a novel class A/B power amplifier and matching preamp, second-hand examples of which are highly sought after today.

 Ted has collaborated with a number of companies, some of which continue to follow his ideas.
 After a brief flirtation with retirement – and dissatisfied with how his licensed designs were being developed – he picked up the measuring microphone and re-entered the market with a new Jordan full-range drive unit, the Eikona, manufactured entirely in the UK.
 This proved highly popular; so much so that demand outstripped supply.
 A mark 2 version was developed, with added refinements, and assembly was undertaken by Scan-Speak.
 This re-established Ted’s long term connections with the Danish loudspeaker industry.